Expanded Disability Status Scale

 The Kurtzke Expanded Disability Status Scale (EDSS) is a method of quantifying disability in multiple sclerosis.
-The scale has been developed by John F. Kurtzke.
+The scale was originally developed by John F. Kurtzke in 1983.
+It qualifies disability in eight Functional Systems (FS) and allows neurologists to assign a Functional System Score (FSS) in each of these.

+The lower scale values of the EDSS measure impairments based on the neurological examination, while the upper range of the scale (> EDSS 6) measures handicaps of patients with MS. The determination of EDSS 4 – 6 is heavily dependent on aspects of walking ability.

 The EDSS is based on a neurological examination by a clinician.
 However, a number of versions have been developed which enable patient self-administration.

-The EDSS quantifies disability in eight Functional Systems (FS) by assigning a Functional System Score (FSS) in each of these functional systems.
-It consists of ordinal rating system ranging from 0 (normal neurological status) to 10 (death due to MS) in 0.5 increments interval (when reaching EDSS 1).
-The lower scale values of the EDSS measure impairments based on the neurological examination, while the upper range of the scale (> EDSS 6) measures handicaps of patients with MS. The determination of EDSS 4 – 6 is heavily dependent on aspects of walking ability.

-The EDSS is the most widely used measurement tool to describe disease progression in patients with MS and to assess the effectiveness of therapeutic interventions in clinical trials.
-Nonetheless, it has many criticisms, including the fact that it has moderate intra-rater reliability (EDSS kappa values between 0.32 to 0.76 and between 0.23 to 0.58 for the individual FSs were reported), offers poor assessment of upper limb and cognitive function, and lacks linearity between score difference and clinical severity.
+The EDSS has been subject to a number of criticisms, including the fact that it has moderate intra-rater reliability (EDSS kappa values between 0.32 and 0.76 and between 0.23 and 0.58 for the individual FSs were reported), offers poor assessment of upper limb and cognitive function, and lacks linearity between score difference and clinical severity.
 Other limitations of EDSS include that it relies heavily on the evaluation of motor function and the ability to walk; as such, a patient who might not be able to walk but maintains full dexterity is classified toward the severe end of the scale.

+The Neurostatus-EDSSTM (Neurostatus-EDSS) was subsequently developed as an adapted version of J. Kurzke’s 1983 scale, with the aim to improve inter- and intra-rater reliability and consistency in assessments and thus its precision as a tool for the assessment of changes in neurological impairment and disability.
+To this aim, less ambiguous definitions of the grading than the original scale were provided, without changing the framework of Kurtzke's published definitions (Kappos et al., 2015).
+In 2011 a digital Version of the Neurostatus-EDSS, the Neurostatus-eEDSSTM was introduced.

+The Neurostatus-EDSS summarizes more than 100 single tests (optional and mandatory, each graded as subscores) based on a standardized neurological examination into 7 Functional System Scores (FSS) and 1 Ambulation Score (AS), ultimately contributing to a single EDSS Step determination.

+The range of the EDSS Step includes 20 half steps from 0 to 10, with EDSS Step 0 corresponding to a completely normal examination and EDSS Step 10 to death due to MS.

+The Neurostatus-EDSS has been used in the majority of Phase 2 and 3 clinical trials for MS medications, as well as in large real-world MS cohorts (e.g. Swiss Multiple Sclerosis Cohort, SMSC) registries (e.g. MSBase) and academic studies in the past three decades, in order to document and quantify the course of clinical symptoms.